 When you are pregnant your number one priority is, of course, the safety of your unborn child, and you might want to be aware of early signs and symptoms of a miscarriage look out for.

-Here we cover the signs and symptoms of miscarriage, the causes of miscarriage, what to do if you think you are experiencing a miscarriage and how to cope after you have experienced a miscarriage.
+Here we cover the early signs and symptoms of a miscarriage, the causes of miscarriage, what to do if you think you are experiencing a miscarriage and how to cope after you have experienced a miscarriage.

 When discussing miscarriage you may hear the terms ‘early miscarriage’ and ‘late miscarriage’ but wonder what exactly this means.
 Here you will find out the difference between the two and learn about the early signs and symptoms of a miscarriage.

 What is an early miscarriage?

 An early miscarriage is anything that happens in the first 12/13 weeks of the pregnancy.
 The early signs and symptoms of a miscarriage can be confusing for expectant mums.
 With 50% of pregnancies ending in the first two weeks, sometimes these signs and symptoms can be missed altogether.

 How common are early miscarriages?

 Early miscarriages are sadly much more common than you might think.
 It is believed that up to 50% of fertilised eggs do not make it past the first and second week of pregnancy.

 Often women do not even know that they are pregnant during an early miscarriage, as they haven’t yet taken a pregnancy test, so you might not even notice these early signs and symptoms of a miscarriage.

 After a pregnancy test has shown as positive between 10-20% of pregnancies still end in miscarriage, most of which happen in the first 12 weeks (first trimester).

 What is a late miscarriage?

 Late miscarriage is anything that happens between 14 and 24 weeks of pregnancy and is also called a second trimester miscarriage.
 This is different from a stillbirth which is in the third trimester.

 How common are late miscarriages?